SuperOfficeDocs/superoffice-docs/docs/apps/getting-started/hosting.md

 # Application hosting

-You are responsible for hosting your own applications, regardless if you develop standard applications for the SuperOffice App Store or custom applications for a specific customer.
+You are responsible for hosting your own applications, regardless of you develop standard applications for the SuperOffice App Store or custom applications for a specific customer.

 SuperOffice will not bill, [provision][1], or host partner applications.
 Instead, the App Store redirects to our partners' websites where customers buy directly from the partner.